St Bartholomew's Hospital

 How to find St Bartholomew's Hospital

-St Bartholomew's Hospital is located in the City, close to St Paul’s Cathedral.
+St Bartholomew's Hospital is located in the City of London, close to St Paul’s Cathedral.
 You can travel to hospital in a number of ways including on foot, by car, by bike or by public transport.

 The following buses stop outside or close to the hospital: numbers 4, 8, 25, 56, 172 and 242.